stas00/the-art-of-debugging/methodology.md

 git checkout release-1.0.36
 git reset --hard 1c63e868d3
 git push --force origin release-1.0.36
 ```

+I carefully arrange similar entries so that the entries are vertically aligned for quick grasping.

+For the recipes I use real urls, tags, files, so that I know exactly what is meant.
+Rather than URL, FILENAME, etc., placeholders as some instruction documents use.

-Here is a snippet from PyTorch cheatsheet:
+Here is a snippet from the PyTorch cheatsheet:

 ```
 # create a tensor